Updated on December 2nd, 2022

 - Business sale.
 Non-compete agreements may be implemented ancillary to the sale of a business where the buyer wishes to prohibit the seller from competing with them within a specified geographical area and time period.

 - Unsolicited customers.
-A non-compete agreement will be unenforceable if the employer is trying to prohibit the employee from performing services for former customers who left the employer voluntarily without solicitation by the employee.
-If the employer files an action under these circumstances, attorneys’ fees and costs must be distributed to the employee.
+A non-compete agreement is unenforceable if the employer is trying to prohibit the employee from performing services for former customers who left the employer voluntarily without solicitation by the employee.
+If a court determines that the employer attempted to prohibit the employee in this manner, they will award the employee attorneys’ fees and costs.

 - Hourly wage workers.
 Employers are prohibited from establishing non-compete covenants against employees paid by the hour.
 An employee in this situation will be awarded attorneys’ fees and costs if an action is brought against them to enforce the agreement.